 Methods, techniques, and procedures of presentation of mathematics in the classroom.
 Special attention to the laboratory approach, games, the discovery-inquiry approach, number theory and systems, and individualized approach.
-Offered on demand.
+Required of all secondary math education teacher candidates.
+Offered at departmental discretion.

-EDUC 4233.
-Characteristics of Learning Disabilities
+EDUC 4233 Characteristics of Learning Disabilities

-The etiology, characteristics, curriculum adaptions and techniques of intervention with learning-disabled children.
+The etiology, characteristics, curriculum adaptations, and techniques of intervention with learning-disabled children.
 Includes field experience with the learning-disabled student.
+Required of all special education teacher candidates.
 Prerequisite: EDUC 3203.
-(Fall 2006)
+(Fall, Odd Years)

-EDUC 4243.
-Psychology of the Behavior/Emotional Disorders
+EDUC 4243 Psychology of the Behavior/Emotional Disorders

 Identifying, understanding, and planning for the behavior disordered and emotionally disabled students in a special education placement or an inclusion-type classroom setting.
 Includes study of the field, current trends, identifying characteristics, and possible causes of these disorders.
 Incorporation of assessment data, observational findings, and other sources of information to aid in the appropriate educational planning for children and youth.
-(Fall 2006)
+Required of all special education teacher candidates.
+Prerequisite: EDUC 3203.
+(Spring, Even Years)

-EDUC 4253.
-Educational Procedures for the Emotionally Handicapped and/or Behavior Disordered Student

-Intervention strategies, behavior management techniques, curriculum modifications, and writing accurate educational plans.
+EDUC 4253 Educational Procedures for the Emotionally Handicapped and/or Behavior Disordered Student Intervention strategies, behavior management techniques, curriculum modifications, and writing accurate educational plans.
 Attention also to legal requirements and implications for the classroom.
 Projects provide an opportunity to apply the skills learned during the course.
-(Spring 2005)
+Required of all special education teacher candidates.
+Prerequisite: EDUC 4243.
+(Fall, Even Years)